Archibald Fletcher (reformer)

-Archibald Fletcher (1746–1828), was a Scottish reformer.
+Archibald Fletcher (1746–1828), was a Scottish advocate and proponent of Scottish burgh reform.

-Fletcher was descended from the highland clan of Fletcher, his ancestors, according to tradition, being the first who 'had raised smoke or boiled water on the braes of Glenorchy.'
-He was the eldest son of Angus Fletcher, a younger brother of Archibald Fletcher of Bennice and Dunans, Argyleshire, by his second wife, Grace m'Naghton, and was born at Pooble in Glen Lyon, in 1746.
-After attending the grammar school of Kenmore in Breadalbane he entered the high school of Perth in his thirteenth year.
-He served an apprenticeship to a writer to the signet in Edinburgh, and became confidential clerk to Lord-advocate Sir James Montgomery, who introduced him to Mr. Wilson of Howglen, with whom he became partner.
-In his earlier years he devoted much of his spare time to study, rising at four in the morning to read Greek, attending a debating society, and enrolling himself in some of the university classes, including that of moral philosophy, where he had as one of his fellow-students Dugald Stewart, with whom he became intimately acquainted.
-In 1778 he was chosen, on account of his knowledge of Scottish Gaelic, to negotiate with the M'Cra highlanders, who refused to embark at Leith for service in America.
+Born in the hamlet of Pubil, Glen Lyon in Perthshire, he was the eldest son of Angus Fletcher and Grace MacNaughton.

+At the age of 10, Archibald entered the Grammar School of Kenmore in Breadalbane, where he excelled as a scholar.
+At the age of 13, he was transferred to the High School of Perth.
+Three years later, he was placed in an apprenticeship in the office of the writer to the signet in Edinburgh.
+Following this role, he was made a confidential clerk to Lord-advocate Sir James Montgomery.

+In 1778 he was chosen, on account of his knowledge of Scottish Gaelic, to negotiate with the M'Cra highlanders, who were refusing to embark from Leith for America.

-When about this time the Faculty of Advocates brought forward a resolution that no one above the age of twenty-seven should be admitted a member of their body, Fletcher wrote a pamphlet against the proposal, which was so successful that the resolution was withdrawn.
+During this time, the Faculty of Advocates brought forward a resolution that no one above the age of 27 should be admitted a member of their body.
+Fletcher wrote a pamphlet against the proposal, which led to the withdrawal of the resolution.
 The pamphlet gained him the friendship of Henry Erskine.

-He also distinguished himself by an 'Essay on Church Patronage,’ in which he supported the popular side.
-In 1784, when burgh reform was first agitated in Scotland, he became secretary of the society then formed in Edinburgh, and drew up the principal heads of a reform bill to be submitted to parliament.
-He was deservedly called 'father of burgh reform,’ both on account of his initiation of the agitation and the skill and energy with which he directed it.
-In 1787 he was sent as delegate to London by the Scottish burghs to promote this object, when he gained the friendship of Fox and other leaders.
-It was not till 1790 that he was called to the Scottish bar.
-The following year he married Miss Eliza Dawson, a lady of literary tastes.
+In 1784, when burgh reform was first proposed in Scotland, he became secretary of the Burgh Reform Society and drew up the principal draft of a reform bill submitted to parliament.
+He was dubbed the 'father of burgh reform,’ both on account of his initiation of the agitation and the skill and energy with which he directed it.
+In 1787, he was sent as delegate to London by the Scottish burghs to promote the cause, where he gained the friendship of Charles James Fox and other Whig leaders.

+In 1790, he was admitted into the Faculty of Advocates.
+The following year he married Miss Eliza Dawson, daughter of a Yorkshire land surveyor.